 It doesn’t matter what you are working on.
 It could be a simple logo stamped on the shirt’s chest pocket or you could be handling a clients t-shirt design project.

-If you want your t-shirt design to stand from the rest that fill the streets every day, you need to get a bit more creative.
+If you want your t-shirt design ideas to stand from the rest that fill the streets every day, you need to get a bit more creative.
 Play with your design while keeping in mind all the key factors we have discussed above.

 That’s the only secret to coming up with as many unique t-shirt designs as possible.